apache/nifi/minifi-docs/src/main/markdown/minifi-java-agent-quick-start.md

 1. Set up your dataflow as described above.
 2. Copy the desired NAR file into the MiNiFi lib directory.
 3. Restart your MiNiFi instance.

+**Note:** Currently only the StandardSSLContextService is supported as a controller service.
+It is created automatically if the the "Security Properties" section is set and can be referenced in the processor configuration using the ID "SSL-Context-Service".

 # Securing your Dataflow
 You can secure your MiNiFi dataflow using keystore or trust store SSL protocols, however, this information is not automatically generated.
 You will need to generate your security configuration information yourself.